turbowookie/turbo-wookie/readme.md

 Using the flags is easy, even if you're using `go run`, just append them to the end of the command (as in `go run server.go -dart -nompd`).

-The backend is fairly well documented, the frontend ... less so.
+Everything is fairly well documented.